Karnataka Power Corporation

-Karnataka Power Corporation Limited (or KPCL) is a company owned by the government of Karnataka, and is engaged in the Service of generating electrical power in the state of Karnataka in India.
+Karnataka Power Corporation Limited (or KPCL) is a company owned by the government of Karnataka, and is engaged in generating electrical power in the state of Karnataka in India.
 The modes for generation of electric power are hydroelectric, thermal, diesel, gas, wind and solar.
 The company was started on 20.07.1970 due to a vision of the Karnataka government for separate entities for generation and distribution of electric power.
 This was done, long before world bank dictated power sector reforms were initiated in early 21st century in India.

 Karnataka Power Corporation Limited began its journey with a humble beginning in 1970.
 With an installed capacity of 746 MW (1970), it has expanded its capacity to 8738.305 MW (2019).
 A revenue of Rs.77442 Million in 2019 as compared, to Rs.1.30 Million in 1971, speaks volumes about KPCL's progress.

 Power projects in Karnataka

 KPCL has 34 dams (including the main, pickup and saddle dams) and 24 power stations across the state with power production capabilities ranging from 0.35 MW to 1035 MW.
 The hydroelectric projects of Karnataka Power Corporation Limited are built mainly across rivers Kaveri (Cauvery), Sharavathi, Kali, Krishna, Tungabhadra and their tributaries.
 The total installed capacity of KPCL is 8846.305 MW.
 The corporation has its thermal power station at Raichur And two more thermal project at Bellary of 500 MW station.
 The installed capacity of the thermal power station is 1720 MW (210 MW ×7units+1x250MW) at Raichur and 1700MW (2x500MW+1x700MW) at Bellary.
 The total gross power generation per annum is in the order of 10,362 GW·h at a plant load factor (PLF) 80% and 11,589 GW·h at a plant load factor of 90%.